orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 * [2] The latest stable KEYWORDS for the G23 distro.
       Compatible with U26, F44, F45.
-* [3] CUDA GPU acceleration is only available with GCC built packages on this overlay for this GCC & Clang compiler combo.
+* [3] CUDA GPU acceleration is only available with GCC built packages on this overlay for this GCC & Clang compiler combo.  llvm_slot_14 is hypothetical and not supported on this overlay.
 * [4] Same as HIP-Clang
 * [5] The GCC USE flags add the minor version because GCC 9 has multiple GLIBCXX_ versions, but the GCC USE flags may later be simplified on major